LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Related Work

-\boldparagraph{Learning by Cheating} Human collection of driving data is costly in simulation, and Learning by Cheating is therefore used ubiquitously~\cite{Chen2019CORL}.
-A privileged expert driver, either rule-based~\cite{Codevilla2018ICRA, Jaeger2021, Dauner2023CORL, Beißwenger2024Online, Sima2024ECCV} or reinforcement learning–based~\cite{Zhang2021ICCV, Li2024ECCV, Cusumano-Towner2025ICML, Jaeger2025CORL}, has access to ground-truth simulator states and generates supervision for an IL student.
+\boldparagraph{Learning by Cheating} Human collection of driving data is costly in simulation, so privileged experts that leverage ground-truth simulator states to generate supervision for an IL student are used ubiquitously---an approach also often called Learning by Cheating~\cite{Chen2019CORL}.
+Such experts are either rule-based~\cite{Codevilla2018ICRA, Jaeger2021, Dauner2023CORL, Beißwenger2024Online, Sima2024ECCV} or reinforcement learning–based~\cite{Zhang2021ICCV, Li2024ECCV, Cusumano-Towner2025ICML, Jaeger2025CORL}.
 In this work, we build upon and propose several improvements to the rule-based open-source expert PDM-Lite~\cite{Sima2024ECCV}, which enables controlled analysis of expert–student alignment.
 Rather than optimizing expert performance, we focus on making the expert's demonstrations easier to follow for student models, providing downstream benefits.

-\boldparagraph{State Asymmetry} Student–expert state asymmetry is a long-standing challenge in robotics ~\cite{Messikommer2025ARXIV, Weihs2021ARXIV, Warrington2021ARXIV, Walsman2023ICLR}.
+\boldparagraph{State Asymmetry} Student–expert state asymmetry is a long-standing challenge in robotics~\cite{Messikommer2025ARXIV, Weihs2021ARXIV, Warrington2021ARXIV, Walsman2023ICLR}.
 An expert policy that is optimal under full state observability can become suboptimal, even unsafe, when imitated by a student operating under partial observability.
 Adapting the expert and student jointly is a popular approach to mitigate this mismatch~\cite{Messikommer2025ARXIV, Warrington2021ARXIV}.
 While effective in low-dimensional settings, this typically relies on differentiable experts and expensive online interaction.
 In large-scale driving simulation, such assumptions are often impractical.
 Effective expert policies are often rule-based and non-differentiable.

 In our work, we distinguish two practical sources of state asymmetry (\figref{fig:teaser}). \textit{Visibility asymmetry} arises when the expert conditions its actions on parts of the scene that fall outside the student’s sensor coverage. \textit{Uncertainty asymmetry} stems from differences in state fidelity: experts operate on noise-free quantities (e.g., velocities and accelerations), enabling confident planning with minimal safety margins, while the student must act under substantially higher uncertainty.
 Prior work has shown that both visibility and uncertainty asymmetry can lead to expert demonstrations that are unreliable or unsafe when imitated from raw sensory inputs~\cite{Zimmerlin2024ARXIV}.
 Our work further carefully constrains the expert’s inputs and decision logic to reduce reliance on information that is unobservable or unrealistically precise for the student, improving alignment between expert supervision and sensor-based imitation.